Why is Nordic Walking beneficial for Young People and Schools?

 Nordic Walking is also great for older students who are undertaking Duke of Edinburgh’s Award (Physical, Skill or Expedition) and for School Expeditions (incl. pre-training).
 Our experience of leading expeditions in the hills and mountains of the UK and overseas has concluded that “those who use poles with correct technique enjoy their outdoor experience…so much more”.
 The correct use of Nordic Walking poles encourages good posture, as well as significantly improves efficiency and effectiveness of walking with poles.

-Using the skills possessed from a teaching career (Programme Leader/Lecturer in Outdoor Education and Sport at Wiltshire College) and as a Nordic Walking Instructor and National Coach, we have created a weekly programme of Nordic Walking activity (1-1½ hours) for Primary/Secondary Schools and Tertiary Education to be used during their ‘enrichment time’ or ‘after schools clubs’.
+Using the skills learned from a teaching career (Programme Leader/Lecturer in Outdoor Education and Sport at Wiltshire College) and as a Nordic Walking Instructor and National Coach, we have created a weekly programme of Nordic Walking activity (1-1½ hours) for Primary/Secondary Schools and Tertiary Education to be used during their ‘enrichment time’.
 Throughout a Term or Half Term of Nordic Walking sessions we employ a traditional teaching methodology with a ‘recap-plan-do-review’ format, with sessions consisting of:

 - Student centred learning